williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/oidc.md

 {% api_operation get /.well-known/openid-configuration %}

 This API endpoint returns metadata related to OpenID Connect that can be used by clients to programmatically configure their interactions with Okta.
-This API doesn't require any authentication and returns a JSON object with the following structure.
+This API doesn&#8217;t require any authentication and returns a JSON object with the following structure.

 ~~~json
 {